Get your coffee. Sit down. This is going to be a long but necessary article.

 Let this set the tone:

-Until parents stand up and push back, the infusion of social justice BS and indoctrination will continue to crowd out actual academics in our schools.
+Until parents stand up and push back, the infusion of social justice and indoctrination will continue to crowd out academics in our schools.
 I believe this plays a major role of why school choice, in particular, homeschooling, is booming.

 – A.P.
 Dillon